 - SolarWinds Data Loss Prevention with ARM EDITOR’S CHOICE Access rights manager can be set up to help shield against accidental or malicious data loss.
 Can automate user access and activities through policy, respond to suspicious activity and investigate user events that could potentially compromise your systems.

-- CoSoSys Endpoint Protector (GET DEMO) A choice of onsite or cloud-based data loss prevention systems that protect devices running Windows, macOS, and Linux plus attached storage devices.
+- CoSoSys Endpoint Protector (ACCESS DEMO) A choice of onsite or cloud-based data loss prevention systems that protect devices running Windows, macOS, and Linux plus attached storage devices.

-- ManageEngine Device Control Plus (FREE TRIAL) Blocks unauthorized data transfers onto peripheral devices by creating a matrix of allowable devices, actions, and users.
+- ManageEngine Device Control Plus (FREE TRIAL) This system blocks unauthorized data transfers onto peripheral devices by creating a matrix of allowable devices, actions, and users.
 Runs on Windows and Windows Server.

 The Best Data Loss Prevention Software Tools

 You likely won’t get all of your data loss prevention needs fulfilled by the one tool.
 However, many software providers produce suites of tools that fit together.
 There is a lot of overlap between data loss prevention, standard compliance, and data backup.
 You will need all of these to successfully protect and manage your company’s data.

 What should you look for in data loss prevention software?

 We reviewed the market for data loss protection tools and analyzed the options based on the following criteria:

 - A detection system that can interact with access rights managers and firewall to shut down data theft

 - Suitability for use for HIPAA, GDPR, SOX, and PCI DSS